nanodesigns/adzonia/README.md

 ###Credits###
 Thanks to my plugin guru Ms. Tahmina Aktar for the appreciation and support from the very beginning.
 Thanks also to Shimul Islam, Tareq Hasan, Sisir Kanti Adhikari.
-And thanks also to Franz Josef Kaiser, Stephen Harris, Tom J Nowell, Andrey Savchenko (Rarst), and Thomas Scholz (Toscho) for their remote support and assistance.
-I won't ever forget their love and teaching.
+And thanks also to Franz Josef Kaiser, Stephen Harris, Tom J Nowell, Andrey Savchenko (Rarst), Thomas Scholz (Toscho), and Giuseppe (G.M) for their remote support and assistance.
+I won't ever forget their love and teachings.
 Thanks a lot and jazakALLAH

 ###Change Log###
 ####1.2####